tallpauley/wordsiv/README.md

 'Day music, commencement protection to threads who and dimension...'
 ```

-The **ProbDistModel** can also be set to ignore occurence counts and choose words
+The **WordProbModel** can also be set to ignore occurence counts and choose words
 completely randomly:

 ```python